jewettaij/visfd/doc/doc_filter_mrc.md

 #### Strategies for determining the -connect *threshold* parameter

-      To do choose the *threshold* parameter,
-      run membrane-detection (for example using "-planar" and "-planar-tv") once in advance without the "-connect" argument (as we did in the membrane-detection example).
+To do that, choose the *threshold* parameter, run membrane-detection (for example using "-planar" and "-planar-tv") once in advance without the "-connect" argument
+(as we did in the membrane-detection example).
 Open the file created during that step
 (eg. "membranes_tv.rec") in IMOD.
 Find a place in the image where the saliency (brightnees) of the membrane you are interested in is weak.
 Click on voxels located near the weakest point (a.k.a. "junction point", or "saddle point") between two different bright blobs corresponding to the *same* surface you are interested in.
 These two islands will not be joined unless the *-connect* argument is less than the weakest link connecting these two islands.
 (and even then, they might not be joined if the voxel orientations are dissimilar.)
 Select "Edit"->"Point"->"Value" menu option in IMOD to see the "saliency" (brightness) of that voxel.
 Do this several times in different places near the junction write down the largest "saliency" number.
 Then reduce this number by 20% (ie. multiply it by 0.8).
 This makes a good first guess for the "*-connect*" parameter.

 After using the "*-connect*" argument you can can open the REC/MRC file we created
 (eg "*membranes_tv_clusters.rec*")
 in IMOD, and click on different voxels (using "Edit"->"Point"->"Value") to see whether the voxels were clustered correctly into the same object.
-      The voxel brightness values in that image should be integers indicating which cluster they belong to
-      (reverse-sorted by cluster size, starting at 1).
+The voxel brightness values in that image should be integers indicating which cluster they belong to (reverse-sorted by cluster size, starting at 1).

 If some clusters are too big, you can either increase the *threshold* value, *or* you can alter increase angular sensitivity by increasing the *-cts*,*-ctn*,*-cvn*, and *-cvs* parameters from 0.707 to, say 0.9.
 (See below.)

 Because it might take several tries, and membrane detection is slow, it is a bad idea to try this on a full-sized tomogram image.
 Instead try this on one or more small cropped versions of the image near the junction points of interest.
 (You can crop images either by using IMOD, or by using the "crop_mrc" program distributed with *visfd*.)

 Make sure clustering was successful *before* attempting to close holes in the surface using *PoissonRecon*.

 *(Note: The "-connect" and *-cts*, *-ctn*, *-cvs*, *-cvn* arguments